meatnordrink/uplift-blog/_drafts/giving-your-therapist-feedback.md

 title:  "Improving Your Relationship With Your Therapist by Giving Feedback"
 author: andrew
 tags: []
-image: assets/images/INSERT.jpg
+image: assets/images/patrick-tomasso-n-vxsHr9jZA-unsplash.jpg
-description: "Research has shown that giving your therapist feedback can significantly increase the effectiveness of therapy.
-It's good to give feedback to your therapist whether you've just begun seeing them or they're a therapist you've been working with for a long time."
+description: "Research shows that giving your therapist feedback can significantly increase the effectiveness of therapy.
+Learn how."
 featured: true
 hidden: false
 comments: false